jfharris67/PyPoll_Challenge/README.md

 ![FileStructure](https://user-images.githubusercontent.com/114355199/208540220-c43c6ea5-ce14-4168-803e-c47c33e58c25.png)

 The first row of the file should contain the column headers.
-The script expects the CSV file to be in the "Resources" directory, and the file should be named "election_results.csv".
+The script needs the CSV file to be in the "Resources" folder, and the file must be named "election_results.csv".

 ### Output Data

-The script creates a text file displaying the results of the election analysis.
-The file is saved in the "analysis" directory, and is named "election_results.txt".
-The file shows the following information:
+The script creates a text file that shows the election analysis.
+The file is saved in the "analysis" folder,"election_results.txt".
+The file shows the following details:

 - The total number of votes
-- The percentage of votes won by each candidate, along with the total number of votes the candidate received
+- The percentage of votes for each candidate, along with the total number of votes the candidate received
-- The percentage of votes won by each county, along with the total number of votes each county received
+- The percentage of votes for each county, along with the total number of votes each county received
-- The winner of the election
+- The candidate who won the election

 ### Modifying the Script for Other Elections

-To use this script for a different election, the following modifications should be made:
+To use this script for different elections, the following changes can be made:

 1. Change the input data file to match the election's results.
-2. Modify the list of candidate options to include the names of all the candidates running in the election.
+2. Modify the candidate column.
-3. Modify the list of county options to include the names of all the counties or other relevant geographic divisions involved in the election.
+3. Modify the county column to include the counties or other relevant geographic location.
-4. Change references to "county" in the code to reflect the geographic divisions for the election.
+4. Change references to "county" in the script to show the geographic locations you are using.
-5. Modify the script as needed to calculate the appropriate metric for determining the winner of the election (e.g. total votes, electoral votes, etc.).
+5. Change the script as needed to calculate the appropriate metric to determine the winner of the election example, total votes, state votes, etc.